worldstudio/worldstudio.github.io/_theme/climate-justice.md

 artist_url: 'http://djspooky.com/'
 artist_image: /img/artists/dj-spooky.png
 artist_bio_html: >-
-  <p>DJ Spooky aka Paul D. Miller is a composer, multimedia artist, editor and
+  <p>DJ Spooky aka Paul D. Miller, is a composer, multimedia artist, editor and
   author.
 His DJ MIXER iPad app has seen more than 12 million downloads in the last year.
 In 2012-2013 he was the first artist-in-residence at the Metropolitan Museum of Art in NYC.
 He&rsquo;s produced and composed work for